giopolykra/giopolykra.github.io/aboutme.md

 #### Running
 I enjoy this solitary meditative activity and I know I can always fall back to if I want to improve my mood.
 I am quite particular on how much I want to have run in a week and I will always find some time to do so.
-Though not quite ready yet I want to run ultramarathons in the future.
+Though not quite ready yet (can you ever trully be ready?)
+I have already registered to run my first ultramarathon in 2024.

 #### Scuba diving
 I discovered scuba diving while in Cyprus and within a year as my ambitions and love for the sport grew, I begun diving with Global Underwater Explorers.